A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Setup

 \subsubsection{Missingness patterns and mechanisms}

-In the existing literature on prediction-based inference, typically only the outcome variable is subject to potential missingness \citep[e.g.,][]{angelopoulos2023prediction, angelopoulos2023PPI++, miao2023assumption, gan2023prediction, gronsbell2024another}, with the exception of ~\citet{kluger2025prediction} which focused on blockwise covariate missingness patterns.
+In the existing literature on prediction-based inference, typically only the outcome variable is subject to potential missingness \citep[e.g.,][]{angelopoulos2023prediction, angelopoulos2023PPI++, miao2023assumption, gan2023prediction, gronsbell2024another}, with the exception of ~\citet{kluger2025prediction}, which focused on the missing-multiple-covariate pattern.
 However, in practice, missingness can occur anywhere within the dataset, e.g., for both outcomes and covariates under the regression setting.